-Let’s follow a typical journey to get our code into a development or staging environment.
-We’ll create a docker (OCI) container image, run it locally and push it to a cloud.
+This lesson follows a typical journey to get code into a development or staging environment.
+You’ll create a docker (OCI) container image, run it locally, and push it to a cloud.

 is a Starlark extension of the BUILD file generator, which teaches it a simple Regex to perform: